Mitch McConnell congratulates Joe Biden as president-elect

 Just last week, the Republicans on the inauguration committee had declined to publicly do so.
 He said Monday's Electoral College vote "was significant."

-Texas GOP Sen. John Cornyn said barring further legal challenges it appears Biden will be president.

-"That's sort of the nature of these elections.
-You got to have a winner.
-You got to have a loser," Cornyn said, adding that once Trump's legal arguments are exhausted, "Joe Biden's on a path to be president of the United States."

 The turnaround comes nearly six weeks after Election Day.
-Many Republicans have ridden out the time in silence, enabling Trump to wage an unprecedented challenge to the nation's cherished system of voting.
+Many Republicans rode out the time in silence, enabling Trump to wage an unprecedented challenge to the nation's cherished system of voting.

 Some GOP lawmakers have vowed to carry the fight to Jan.
 6 when Congress votes to accept or reject the Electoral College results.
 Others have said Trump's legal battles should continue toward resolution by inauguration day, Jan.
 20.